cosmos/sdk-tutorials/course-ida/setup.md

 ## Install Docker

 Docker is very helpful to do the exercises.
 So you may need to install Docker.
-To isntall, head to the [Install Docker Engine page](https://docs.docker.com/engine/install/).
+To install, head to the [Install Docker Engine page](https://docs.docker.com/engine/install/).

 ## Install Go